 Upgrade your hot water service and install a solar-boosted service.
 Install solar panels and replace your old electric water heater with an energy efficient solar water heater or with a heat pump that works on solar power.
 These are efficient and economical, and one of Australia’s greatest inventions.

 Whenever you buy new appliances, including washing machines and dishwashers, make sure these are high star rated.
 Last of all, install a water tank to catch fresh rainwater and have a reliable diversion system fitted to enable you to utilise the grey water from your baths and basins.

 Six Ways to Save Energy

-Little things like switching off lights when you leave a room, or re-setting thermostats on all heating and cooling equipment, so they do not constantly draw power off the grid can all make a significant saving on resources.
+Little things like switching off lights when you leave a room, or resetting thermostats on all heating and cooling equipment, so they do not constantly draw power from the grid can all make a significant saving on resources.
 Swimming pool pumps and heaters also use a lot of energy, so don’t forget about these.
 You can also cut down on energy usage by installing low-energy globes for all your lighting and by switching off all lights, appliances and computers when you are not using them – however little energy you believe they use.
 Don’t be tempted to leave computers on standby.